Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 • After a woman gives birth the dramatic decline in estrogen levels can trigger a migraine attack.

-Progesterone levels also naturally rise and fall during a woman's monthly menstrual cycle.
+Progesterone levels also naturally rise and fall during your monthly menstrual cycle.

 Perimenopause, missing ovulation and menopause causes progesterone fluctuations.
 Oh dear, it sounds like we are doomed as women!

-Missing ovulation in any phase means that our body is producing lower levels of progesterone that contributes to imbalanced estrogens.
+Missing ovulation in any phase means that your body is producing lower levels of progesterone that contributes to imbalanced estrogens.

 Dr. Dzugan says “This imbalance explains why many women begin to experience symptoms of perimenopause in their mid to late thirties and forties, and also why the peak incidence of migraine for women is between the ages of 35 and 45.”